-When we say hard data, we mean data that comes from vetted, third-party sources and exists on the internet in its raw, unadulterated form.
+When we say hard data, we mean data that comes from vetted, third-party and authoritative data sources and exists on the internet in its raw, unadulterated form.

 Typically, the data stems from existing databases, such as the ones mentioned above (e.g. Data.gov, U.S. Census Bureau).
 Hard data can also be found in scholarly reports and studies about specific topics.

 Oftentimes, hard data is released on an annual basis, so using it to your advantage opens the door to plenty of content opportunities, including yearly comparisons and and year-specific pieces.

 The best way to get this data to enhance your story is to use the filters to your advantage.

 First, identify the scope of the audience you want to focus your data narrative on.
 Does it represent a specific sector of the population like millennial homeowners or retirees?
 Once you identify the scope, you can filter the dataset by that demographic information to really customize your narrative.

 We recently analyzed cities with the most deeply-rooted homeowners in America for a client specializing in active adult communities.
 We knew that in order to tell the story, we’d have to know where to look, and the U.S. Census Bureau would have all the insight we needed.